 According to the American Society of Crime Laboratory Directors (ASCLD) the pursuit of a career in the forensic sciences has grown exponentially in the past few years.
-A Bachelor’s Degree is essential in the forensic disciplines of drug analysis, toxicology, trace evidence, and biology, including DNA analysis.
+A Bachelor’s Degree is essential in the forensic disciplines of drug analysis, toxicology, trace evidence, and biology.

 - Accident Scene Reconstruction